ilarsf/aarc_lts/course_materials/learner/Learner_Guide.md

         <ul>
           <li>Sign back in to confirm your safe return</li>
           <li>Note any issues encountered with the equipment</li>
+          <li>If there is significant damage, also notify a coach or club officer immediately</li>
           <li>Record important observations about water conditions if relevant</li>
         </ul>
       </li>